davedawita/PersLib---FrontEnd/README.md

 <h3>Description</h3>

-ManageProject is an application that can be utilized by users who need to mange their projects specifically for those working in software engineering.
+PersLib is an application that can be utilized by users who need to record their pictures, videos, documents, etc. through the years.

-The manageProject app has two repositories:
+The PersLib app has two repositories:
- - MangeProject---Front-End: is for front-end of the app with React (No EJS)
+ - PersLib_Back-End: is for back-end of the app with with Python & Django.
- - MangeProject ---Back-End: is for back-end of the app with with mongoose
+ - PersLib_Front-End: is for front-end of the app with React & Node.js

 Users will need to signup and login if they need to access the app.

- <h2> ManageProject---Front-End </h2></br>
+ <h2> PersLib---Front-End </h2></br>
  <h3>Wireframes</h3>
  - Please see the wireframe for the Create Account/Login page below: </br></br>